 Art preservation is an art in itself.
 Recently I had the privilege of spending time with the conservators at the Art Institute of Chicago.
-Sequestered in a private wing of the world famous museum, rx they work behind strict security in high-tech laboratories that resemble more NASA lab than art gallery.
+Sequestered in a private wing of the world famous museum, viagra generic rx they work behind strict security in high-tech laboratories that resemble more NASA lab than art gallery.
 They gave me a peek into their methodical, precise and patient commitment to preserve the world’s most significant artworks.
 Their dedication goes well beyond the normal responsibilities of a 9 to 5, for professional conservators it’s a steadfast devotion to restore priceless works of art to their original glory.

 Their painstaking work begins with close examination of the art, and by close I mean with a high powered microscope and series of infrared x rays.
 Chemical testing is done on paint composition and canvas fibers.
 Scientists test samples to determine the chemical composition.
 Paints are faithfully recreated to match what the artist would have used.